apache/couchdb-docker/README.md

 ## Run (2.0.0/latest)

 Available on the docker registry as [klaemo/couchdb:latest](https://index.docker.io/u/klaemo/couchdb/).
-This is a developer preview of the upcoming CouchDB 2.0 release.
+This is a build of the CouchDB 2.0 release.
 A data volume is exposed on `/opt/couchdb/data`, and the node's port is exposed on `5984`.

 Please note that CouchDB no longer autocreates system tables for you, so you will